 Atorvastatin (By mouth)

-Lowers high cholesterol and triglyceride levels in the blood.
-Lowers the risk of chest pain, stroke, heart attack, or certain heart and blood vessel problems in people who have certain risk factors.
-This medicine is an HMG-CoA inhibitor, also called a statin.
+Treats high cholesterol and triglyceride levels.
+Reduces the risk of angina, stroke, heart attack, or certain heart and blood vessel problems.
+This medicine is a statin.

 LipitorThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to atorvastatin, if you have active liver disease, or if you are pregnant or breastfeeding.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Take this medicine at the same time each day.

 - Swallow the tablet whole.
 Do not break it.

 - Missed dose: Take a dose as soon as you remember.
 If it is less than 12 hours until your next dose, skip the missed dose and take the next dose at the regular time.
 Do not take 2 doses of this medicine within 12 hours.